HerryTech/Excel-from-scratch/stage_1/Saving_and_Organizing_Files/README.md

 # Saving and Organizing Files

 This section focuses on file management skills necessary for effective data analysis.
-The emphasis is on understanding Excel file formats, proper saving practices, and creating a structured folder system for project organization.
+The emphasis is on understanding Excel file formats, and proper saving practices.

 ## Topics Covered
 - Common Excel file formats: